 2) If you are planning a two tone kitchen using blue and white, then always use the darker colour for the base cabinetry.
 This grounds the scheme and prevents it from looking top heavy.
 Of course you don’t have to partner the blue with white as it is also very effective with a soft neutral grey.
 I really like to use my accent colour on the island bench as this is a great focal point for the room.
 If you keep the white or grey for the kitchen cabinetry on the outside walls, this becomes the work zone for the kitchen and then your island bench becomes the convivial meeting point for dining/drinks and chatting with friends and family.

-5) Finally, consider the effect of a benchtop and splash back.
-I do love a contrast with the dark blue so really love a white bench top, either something plain or a beautiful marble that can also be used for the splash back or for a more affordable style, a simple white subway tile.
+5) Don’t forget to consider the effect of a benchtop and splash back.
+I do love a contrast with the dark blue so really love a white bench top, either something plain or a beautiful marble that can also be used for the splash back or for a more affordable style, a simple white subway tile looks good too.
 A natural timber bench top will look great but provides less of a contrast – there is no right or wrong – it will just give you a different feel so you need to consider the outcome that you prefer.
 Remember that using dark blue cabinetry is making a statement, so keep the splash back simple as there is nothing worse than too many statement pieces in a decorating scheme!

 Are you renovating your kitchen?
 If so you should read my in-depth article about how to choose a kitchen benchtop with the pros and cons of the major types available.